You’ve probably heard of testimonial advertising if you work in the marketing industry.

 One of the many successful companies using peer testimonial advertising is Ahrefs.
 As an SEO tool, Ahrefs on its homepage has authentic testimonials from founders, content marketers, agencies, bloggers, etc. All telling how Ahrefs helps them grow their business.

 If we’ve convinced you to start using peer testimonials to get more clients, here are some tips to get started.

 Before you start, make sure you know who your customer persona is.
 This is crucial because that’s the only way to know who to ask for testimonials.

 Next, you can ask for testimonials from people within your target market.
 And finally, don’t forget to include personal details about them so readers of the testimonial can identify with them.

 In 2020, the influencer marketing market was USD 6.0 billion, and it’s expected to grow to USD 24.1 billion by 2025.

 Influencers, especially micro-influencers, have transformed the marketing industry, and in today’s world of massive social media consummation, they will have even more impact on the customer’s decisions.

-Consequently, influencer testimonials will keep being one of the most effective ways to do testimonial advertising in the following years.
+Consequently, influencer testimonials will be one of the most effective ways to advertise in the following years.

-Getting a shoutout from an influencer, well-known brand, or celebrity all counts as influencer testimonials, and you can use it in your testimonial advertising strategy.
+Getting a shoutout from an influencer, well-known brand, or celebrity all counts as a commercial with a testimonial, and you can use it in your testimonial advertising strategy.
 Influencers have a close connection with their audience and are highly trusted authorities in the specific industry or field; thus, choosing the right influencer to partner up with will notably increase your sales.